-Balmy breezes in the winter time, dolphins and manatees, pelicans, egrets, osprey, seagulls and a variety of shorebirds – on Siesta Key you are still in contact with Mother Nature.
-You will see dolphins playing in the water, and once in a while you will be lucky to see manatees floating by.
-At first you might be scared when you see their massive shadows in the water, but they are very gentle animals.
+Balmy breezes in the wintertime, dolphins and manatees, pelicans, egrets, osprey, seagulls and a variety of shorebirds – on Siesta Key you are still in contact with Mother Nature.
+You will see dolphins playing in the water, and sometimes, you will be lucky to see manatees floating by.
+At first, you might be scared when you see their massive shadows in the water, but they are very gentle animals.

 There are three beach sections on Siesta: Siesta Public Beach is the main attraction, located mid-island off Midnight Pass and is the perfect spot to find all the action.
-Facilities are numerous and include a concession stand, restrooms, volleyball nets, tennis courts and year-round lifeguards.
-Once in a while there is an outbreak of craziness on the beach.
+Facilities are numerous and include a concession stand, restrooms, volleyball nets, tennis courts, and year-round lifeguards.
+Once in a while, there is an outbreak of craziness on the beach.
 On certain dates (spring break or Easter, for example) expect up to 15,000 people in that area with no space to park your car.
-You will basically take a bath in the crowd not in the ocean.
-Fortunately, those crazy events are rare, and they disappear like a flu.

 Siesta Key’s Turtle Beach is a relaxing beach situated two and a half miles south of Stickney Point Road.
 It is not as crowded as the Public Beach.
 The third beach – Palmer Point – begins at the south tip of Siesta Key and continues until the north end of Casey Key.
 Although there are no Lifeguards on duty, no concession stands, and no tennis courts, it is a beautiful spot to be if you want to avoid the crowd and catch some rays.